-The strong integration of Mexico into global value chains, especially with the United States, helps in understanding the automation phenomenon.
-This integration has positioned Mexico advantageously due to its proximity to the US and preferential access to this major market.
-However, the landscape is marked by intense competition, notably from global players like China (Chiquiar, 2019).
-Firms engaged in global value chains, often characterized by intricate production networks, highly value the precision and reliability enabled by robotics.
-This factor helps explain why industrializing economies, including Mexico, are adopting automation, even with a labor force with relatively lower wages (Artuc et al., 2022).
+The strong integration of Mexico into global value chains, especially with the United States, helps us understand the automation phenomenon.
+Firms engaged in global value chains face intense competition, particularly from China.
+They are also typically part of intricate production networks in which precision and reliability, which robots improve, are highly valuable.
+This explains why industrializing economies, including Mexico, are adopting automation, even with a labor force with relatively lower wages (Artuc et al., 2022).
 The competitive dynamics in Mexico's industrial landscape can imply that these firms face a higher demand elasticity in the product market, a factor affecting the size of the productivity effect of automation.
-Mexico's industrial landscape exhibits a mixed record of development and performance, with specific manufacturing industries achieving high levels of productivity, quality, and innovation, while others have experienced stagnation or decline (Timmer, de Vries, & de Vries, 2015).

-I focus the analysis on the period from 2005 to 2020, relevant to study automation in Mexico.
-During this period, an increasing number of firms started importing and adopting industrial robots, with notably accelerated growth between 2014 and 2017 (see Figure 1).
+I focus the analysis on the period from 2005 to 2020, during which an increasing number of firms started importing and adopting industrial robots between 2014 and 2017 (see Figure 1).
 The rise of automation coincides with some national economic trends, like decreases in poverty and inequality and increases in income, GDP and foreign direct investment.
 The unemployment rate in Mexico is low (3% of individuals in the labor force) and remained relatively constant during my period of interest.
-On the other hand, the informality rate was high and increasing, rising from 60% to 65% during this period.
-Figure A1 shows the increasing trends in formal employment and wages based on the IMSS data.
-The positive employment trend is common to every wage group and more pronounced in CZs receiving robot imports, a characteristic that is correlated with economic and manufacturing growth.
-This fact motivates the sample of CZs used in the empirical analysis.
+These patterns already suggest that automation does not have a large negative effect, at least at the aggregate level.
+But they also suggest caution since automation coincides with potentially positive economic shocks (as noted by Brambilla et al. (2023) for Latin America), which is what my empirical strategy will address.